 WHAT DO YOU THINK?

 Are you currently trying to lose weight, quit smoking, get more sleep or attain some other life-improvement goal?
-Do you find yourself saying these words to yourself?
+Do you find yourself saying any of these words to yourself?
 Which ones do you find yourself saying most often?
 What are you doing to counteract that negative effects?
 Have you noticed positive results from your positive thinking?
-What are some other words you’ve stopped saying to yourself?

 Here are 11 to eliminate from your vocab.
 Start with this weekend... see if it transfers into the week.